Rick Ware Racing: Car No. 15 history

 For 2011, RWR returned to the Nationwide Series, running the No. 15 car with Ford's purchased from Roush Fenway Racing.
 Ware ran ARCA development driver Timmy Hill for Rookie of the Year honors.
 Hill won Rookie of the Year but was forced to miss the season opener at Daytona because Hill didn't turn 18 (NASCAR's minimum age to drive in the three national series) until February 25.
 Germain Racing ran the No. 15 Toyota in Hill's place with Todd Bodine at Daytona before selling the points to RWR.
-RWR also ran the No. 41 Ford with drivers Patrick Sheltra, Carl Long, Jennifer Jo Cobb and Doug Harrington.
-RWR also formed a partnership with Fleur-de-lis Motorsports, fielding the No. 68 for Tim Andrews, Carl Long and Matt Carter.
-Clay Greenfield made his NASCAR Nationwide Series debut for the team in their No. 71 car in Atlanta Motor Speedway but was pinched up into the wall just under 100 laps into the race and finished 35th after starting in the 43rd position.
 Hill would eventually win Rookie of the Year over primary rivals Blake Koch and Ryan Truex.

 In 2012, Koch joined RWR full-time as Hill moved up to RWR's Sprint Cup program.
 Hill ran the season-opening race at Daytona before the No. 15 was moved to a limited schedule with Jeffrey Earnhardt driving at Bristol with Sam's Club.
 Koch's original sponsor dropped their agreement due to ESPN not showing the sponsor's ad due to Koch being an outspoken Christian.
 Hill returned to Nationwide after a failed Rookie of the Year run in Cup, and drove the 41 while Koch drove the 15 as an occasional start and park.
-Riggs started and parked for Ware in the 75.

 In 2013, the team returned with the No. 15 Ford Mustang driven by Juan Carlos Blum and Harrison Rhodes.
 The team also fielded cars for Carl Long.
 For 2014, RWR drove primarily with Carlos Contreras, Hill, and Josh Reaume.

 In 2015, the team reunited with Contreras and Hill, but also ran with B. J. McLeod and Jimmy Weller III.
 For 2016, the team celebrated its 25th anniversary, The team partnered with B. J. McLeod Motorsports to share the No. 15, while RWR runs the 25.
 The team shut down the Xfinity program after the 2016 season to focus on the Truck Series.

-In 2017, despite this announcement, the team returned at Road America in a partnership with Mike Harmon Racing.
-John Graham drove the No. 74 (usually Harmon's number) for RWR because the car was locked in the race and Harmon's driver: Nicolas Hammann drove the No. 17 (usually RWR's number) and would have to qualify on time but since other cars withdrew both cars make the race.
-Cody Ware also drove for Harmon in a collaborative effort between RWR and MHR and he continues to drive the No. 74 car part-time for 2018.